-Historic England Category, Historic Photographer of the Year - Winner 2020
+Historic England Category, Historic Photographer of the Year

-- Author and digital colourist Marina Amaral
+- author and leading historic digital colourist Marina Amaral

 - Chair of The Association for Historical and Fine Art Photography Kira Zumkley